Discover PerformanceHP Software's community for IT leaders // September 2014

 We’ve previously written about the value of advanced mobile monitoring to the entire enterprise.
 With a dashboard view into how all factors are coming together to delight your users, you’re able to make sure that you’re delivering value through this increasingly important face of your business.
 A FunDex score creates both the overview and the detail you need to master the complexity of the mobile era, and gives you feedback for optimizing your infrastructure, future development sprints, even the overall business model.

-For more on using AppPulse Mobile and the FunDex to improve the user experience, check out the beta through Pronq by HP.
+For more on using AppPulse Mobile and the FunDex to improve the user experience, check out the free trial through Pronq by HP.

 IT Operations 20/20